Chart Color Schemes

 Wallan lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wallan's population is approximately 31,476 as of August 2025.
-This figure represents an increase of 8,849 people from the 2021 Census total of 22,627, marking a 39.1% growth rate since then.
-The change is inferred from the estimated resident population of 28,419 in June 2024 and an additional 3,275 validated new addresses since the Census date.
-This results in a population density of 62 persons per square kilometer.
-Wallan's growth exceeds both the national average (8.6%) and state averages, making it a growth leader in its region.
-Interstate migration contributed approximately 71.5% of overall population gains recently, with all drivers including natural growth and overseas migration being positive factors.
+Wallan's population, as of November 2025, is approximately 31,632 people.
+This figure represents a significant increase from the 2021 Census, which reported a population of 22,627 people.
+The growth of 9,005 people (39.8%) since the census can be inferred from the estimated resident population of 28,416 in June 2024 and an additional 3,328 validated new addresses since then.
+This results in a population density ratio of 62 persons per square kilometer, indicating ample space per person.
+Wallan's growth rate of 39.8% since the 2021 census exceeds both the national average (8.9%) and the state average, positioning it as a significant growth leader in the region.
+Interstate migration was the primary driver of population growth, contributing approximately 71.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Wallan is predicted to grow by 50,909 persons based on the latest population numbers, representing a 152.0% increase over the 17-year period.
+However, all factors including natural growth and overseas migration also played positive roles.
+AreaSearch's projections for Wallan are based on ABS/Geoscience Australia figures released in 2024, with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+According to these trends, Wallan is predicted to experience exceptional growth, placing it in the top 10 percent of Australian statistical areas.
+By 2041, the area is expected to grow by 50,909 persons, reflecting a total increase of 150.8% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population